 I’ve made roast chicken more times than I can remember, but never before with chakalaka.
 The idea was sparked by a recent cook-off at the Capsicum culinary school.
-Cooking in pairs, we were challenged to recreate a delicate Asian dish, expertly prepared by Jodi-Ann Pearton, but with an African twist.
-The only additional ingredients on the bench were chakalaka, spicy salt and squash.
-The possibilities seemed rather bleak.
-I’ll come clean here and say I’ve never cooked with chakalaka before and now I’m wondering what took me so long.
-There’s loads of lively stuff happening in that tin.
+Cooking in pairs, we were challenged to recreate an Asian inspired dish, expertly prepared by Jodi-Ann Pearton, but with an African twist.
+The only ingredients to choose from were chakalaka, spicy salt and squash.
+The possibilities seemed bleak.
+Truthfully, I’ve never cooked with chakalaka before and now I’m wondering what took me so long.
+There’s loads of lively stuff happening in there.
 And yes, it comes out of a Koo tin.
-Reserve your judgement until later.
-I’m now eating my words as well as this magnificent golden roasted bird and it’s incredibly good!
+Reserve judgement until later.
+I’m now eating my words as well as this succulent roast and it’s incredibly good!

 Roast chicken remains top of the most searched recipes on Google.
-I mean, who doesn’t love a succulent chicken roast?
-Chicken is also one of the easiest proteins to cook.
-There’s no guessing as to its doneness, like say red meat or duck.
-Rare, medium rare, well done or blackened to death are not optional.
-Cook until the juices run clear and you’re home free.
+Chicken is one of the easiest proteins to cook.
+There’s no guessing as to its doneness, like say, red meat or duck.
+Rare, medium rare, well done aren’t an option.
+Here’s it’s cook until the juices run clear.
 Chicken also offers a choice of dark or white meat.
-For lazy days and hands-free cooking, nothing beats an all-in one oven roast.
-This Spanish roast chicken is another favourite that takes no time at all and delivers big taste for very little effort.
+For lazy days and hands-free cooking, nothing beats a all in one sheet pan supper.
+This Spanish roast chicken is super simple and makes short work of weekday suppers.

-For this recipe I wanted to incorporate the flavours of the chakalaka but without the typical chunky texture you’d expect.
+For this recipe I wanted to incorporate the flavours of chakalaka but without a chunky textured sauce.
 That’s where the marinade comes in.
-It’s simplicity itself to make.
-Into the blender goes chakalaka, freshly grated ginger, soy sauce, molasses sugar and lemon.
-The taste has a subtle sweetness balanced out by spicy heat.
-Marinating the bird overnight is obviously preferable but not essential.
+Chakalaka, fresh ginger, soy sauce, molasses sugar and lemon makes up the paste.
+I add it all to the blender and whizz it together.
+The taste is mildly sweet and spicy.
+Marinating the bird overnight is best but not essential.
 If you only have an hour to spare, that’ll do.
-I throw a hefty portion of spuds in around the sides.
-There’s a household of potato fans here and after all, what’s a roast without spud-buddies?
-As the chicken roasts all the pan juices coat the potatoes and they become marmitey and delicious.
-I’ve also served the chicken with corn on the cob and roasted sweet potatoes for a proudly South African Sunday lunch feast.
+I throw a hefty portion of potatoes in too.
+As the chicken roasts all the pan juices coat the potatoes and they cook down marmitey and delicious.

 - 3 heaping tablespoons chakalaka (hot and spicy)